Calm-Project/CalmCoin/doc/build-unix.md

 UNIX BUILD NOTES
 ================

-It is recommeded to use Berkeley DB 4.8 for building Magi wallet (see the following instructions) as well as OpenSSL 1.0.x.
+It is recommeded to use Berkeley DB 4.8 for building Calmcoin wallet (see the following instructions) as well as OpenSSL 1.0.x.

-Build magid
+Build calmd
 ================

 To Build On i386, amd64
 --------
 	cd src/
-	make -f makefile.unix                          # Headless magi
+	make -f makefile.unix                          # Headless calm

 To Build On armv6l
 --------
 	cd src/
-	make -f makefile.unix xCPUARCH=armv6l           # Headless magi
+	make -f makefile.unix xCPUARCH=armv6l           # Headless calm

 To Build On armv7l
 --------
 	cd src/
-	make -f makefile.unix xCPUARCH=armv7l           # Headless magi
+	make -f makefile.unix xCPUARCH=armv7l           # Headless calm

 The release is built with GCC and then "strip bitcoind" to strip the debug symbols, which reduces the executable size by about 90%.

-Build magi-qt
+Build calm-qt
 ================

-See readme-qt.rst for instructions on building Magi-QT.
+See readme-qt.rst for instructions on building Calmcoin-QT.
 In general, the QT wallet can be built through following commands (provided dependencies are properly installed):
-	qmake magi-qt.pro
+	qmake calm-qt.pro
 	make

 To compile Berkeley DB 4.8 on your own: